rn1hd/use-state-example/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is a small application to help us understand the new useState hook.

+It is served as my training to get familiar in React ecosystem from an online course conducted by one of the best instructors [Yihua Zhang](https://github.com/ZhangMYihua) and his team.
+Here is the link to the original repository: [https://github.com/ZhangMYihua/use-state-example](https://github.com/ZhangMYihua/use-state-example)

 ## Available Scripts